 - Be 18 years of age or older

-- A high school degree or the equivalent (GED)
+- A high school diploma or the equivalent (GED)

-How to Get Your Indiana Real Estate License
+How to Get Your Real Estate License in Indiana

 Step 1.
 Real Estate Pre-Licensing Course